radanalyticsio/oshinko-rest/HACKING.md

 `OSHINKO_SERVER_HOST` and `OSHINKO_SERVER_PORT` can be specified to the `docker run` command to specify an address and port, respectively.

-## Running oshino-rest outside of OpenShift
+## Running oshinko-rest outside of OpenShift

 It's possible to run oshinko-rest locally; this can be a big help during development and debugging.